 Periodically, RMPs are updated as new information becomes available.
-By continuously monitoring the plans and their effects, BLM Arizona can amend RMPs, and take action toward ensuring land management goals are achieved.
+By continuously monitoring the plans and their effects, BLM Arizona can amend RMPs, and take action toward ensuring land management goals are achieved and plans continue to stay valid.
+Current Arizona RMPs are located in the Environmental Library.

 Under Federal law, BLM Arizona prepares land-use plans that serve as the basis for all activities occurring on BLM-managed lands.
 BLM Planning policy in the form of our manual and handbook (both in pdf format) are available on this site.